16

 locale

-To install on Russian:
+To install in Russian:

 sudo update-locale LANG=ru_RU.UTF-8